fabsenet/blog_en/source/_posts/2015/03-04-pitfalls-of-string-to-numberdate-conversions.md

   - Coding Guideline
 date: 2015-03-04T10:30:16.000Z
 author: Fabian Wetzel
+subtitle: Having a string and converting it to a Number is easy, isn’t it?
 ---

 Having a string and converting it to a Number is easy, isn’t it?